 Interested in Working in the Food Systems PRISM Lab?
 Are you motivated, innately curious, and highly disciplined?
 Are you keen to hone your research skills and knowledge?
 Do you have a strong interest in food system sustainability issues?
 Are you willing and able to critically examine your own assumptions, and to challenge and be challenged in an environment of respect, collaboration, and exploration?
 Does the prospect of living, working and playing in the beautiful Okanagan Valley in western Canada match your lifestyle aspirations?
 If so, the Food Systems PRISM Lab might be a good match for you...

 Research Opportunities I'm keen to work with high-caliber undergraduate, Masters, PhD and Post-doctoral researchers who have a strong interest in research and publication in the field of food system sustainability.
-Students may propose their own research questions, or apply to work in the context of my funded research projects (see below for descriptions of specific funded research projects for which I am currently recruiting students).
+Students may apply to work in the context of my funded research projects (see below for descriptions of specific funded research projects for which I am currently recruiting students).

 Interested students should e-mail me a description of research interests (referring, in particular, to how your interests and experience relate to the specific project you wish to work on), a CV (including two academic and/or professional references), and copies of unofficial transcripts.
 INCOMPLETE APPLICATIONS WILL NOT BE CONSIDERED.
-Please also indicate your interest in particular degree programs at UBCO, including in Biology or through the Interdisciplinary Graduate Studies Program.
+Please also indicate your interest in a degree program (MSc or PhD) in Biology or through the Interdisciplinary Graduate Studies Program.
 Visit the UBC Okanagan College of Graduate Studies website for more information about graduate studies at UBC Okanagan, including information on how to apply.

 Prospective students satisfying all of the above stated criteria may be contacted to schedule a Skype interview.